lenovosoftware00/datastructure_website/README.md

 <div align="center">

-# ⭐ Thanks for Visiting
+## ⭐ Thank You for Visiting

-Made with ❤️ using GitHub Pages
+Feel free to explore my projects and connect with me.

 </div>